peteroupc/html3dutil/doc/tutorial-paths.md

 creates elliptical arcs, and the "Z" command closes the path.
 If the letters are lower-cased, X and Y coordinates are relative to the current position.

-For more information, see the <a href="H3DU.GraphicsPath.md#H3DU.GraphicsPath.fromString">H3DU.GraphicsPath.fromString</a> method documentation.
+For more information, see the H3DU.GraphicsPath.fromString method documentation.
 That method is also how you create a 2D path from an SVG path string, as in this
 example: